Cold War-era missile silo transformed into Airbnb - NewsBreak

 To put that into perspective, there was only about 100 feet from the center of the silo — where the missile and its lift were housed — to the center of the control room where the crew operated.
 What stood between crew members and a possible deadly explosion was a few inches of steel and a couple feet of concrete.

 Baker never thought of turning it into an Airbnb, but wanted to share with everyone the history of the silos.
 His original plan was to turn it into a museum but then he decided on the bed and breakfast instead.
-The Airbnb has only been open for the last year.Parts of California get a White Christmas after snowfall
+The Airbnb has only been open for the last year.More cities instituting tough new vaccine mandates

 Baker loves telling the story of the site with everyone who comes and stays.
 “It has nothing to do with the money.
 We enjoy what we do,” he said.